devendhiran013/GuestRoomBooking/README.md

 POST /api/book: Book a room (requires room ID and user details).

 ## Stripe Integration
-GUESTRoomBOOKING uses Stripe for handling payments.
+GUESTROOMBOOKING uses Stripe for handling payments.
 Follow these steps to set up Stripe:

 Sign up for a Stripe account and obtain your API keys.
 Add your Stripe API keys to the .env file as described in the Configuration section.